-Indicate the amount that is required in each budget category, along with a comprehensive description of what the funds will be used for, in order to justify the amount requested.
+• Indicate the amount that is required in each budget category, along with a comprehensive description of what the funds will be used for, in order to justify the amount requested.

-Information on eligibility of expenses and employment under grants is found in the Tri-Agency (CIHR, NSERC & SSHRC) Financial Administration Guide.
-Use of Grant Funds.
+Information on eligibility of expenses and employment under grants is found in the Tri-Agency (CIHR, NSERC & SSHRC) Financial Administration Guide, Use of Grant Funds.
 Please also note the following:

-- All amounts entered in the budget section must be totals for the entire duration of the grant (NOT yearly amounts).
-CIHR will take the total amount and divide it equally across all years of the proposed project of research. - All amounts indicated in the budget should be in Canadian dollars. - Information such as cost quotations are not required as part of the application, and should not be attached to this module. - For applications involving Indigenous peoples/communities, eligible costs include costs related to community mobilization and engagement, including culturally relevant promotional items such as tobacco, cloth, and cash reimbursements (in a method acceptable to the individual or community being reimbursed) to compensate community participation; and contracts and/or consultant fees for knowledge translation and communication activities for Elders, community members, and other Knowledge Holders involved in activities related to the Indigenous community.
+- All amounts entered in the budget section must be totals for the entire duration of the grant (not yearly amounts).
+CIHR will take the total amount and divide it equally across all years of the proposed project of research. - All amounts indicated in the budget should be in Canadian dollars. - Information such as cost quotations are not required as part of the application, and should not be attached to this module. - For applications involving Indigenous Peoples/communities, eligible costs include costs related to community mobilization and engagement, including culturally relevant promotional items such as tobacco, cloth, feasting and gift giving for honoring ceremonies and cash reimbursements (in a method acceptable to the individual or community being reimbursed) to compensate community participation; and contracts and/or consultant fees for knowledge translation and communication activities for Indigenous Elders, community members, and other Indigenous Knowledge Keepers involved in activities related to the Indigenous community.